 Climate change vulnerability and adaptation, Community-based monitoring, Social and ecological systems, Environmental and Social Impact Assessment, Indigenous water governance, Political ecology, Socio-cultural and Environmental Values

-Nicole is a PhD Candidate in Resource Management and Environmental Studies working under the supervision of Dr. Terre Satterfield and committee members including Dr. Leila Harris.
+In May 2018, Nicole received her PhD in Resource Management and Environmental Studies working under the supervision of Dr. Terre Satterfield and committee members including Dr. Leila Harris.

-Nicole’s research focuses on the role of Alaska Native Tribes and First Nations in water governance in the transboundary context of the Yukon River Basin, which spans Alaska, Yukon and British Columbia.
-Her work examines the socio-cultural impacts of hydrologic change and the how adaptive responses to environmental change employed by Indigenous peoples, are constrained or facilitated by the broader water governance context.
-Her dissertation research builds on existing partnerships with the Yukon River Inter-tribal Watershed Council – a grassroots Indigenous organization comprised of 70 Alaska Native and Canadian First Nations (partner since 2010).
+Nicole’s research focused on the role of Alaska Native Tribes and First Nations in water governance in the transboundary context of the Yukon River Basin, which spans Alaska, Yukon and British Columbia.
+Her work examined the socio-cultural impacts of hydrologic change and the how adaptive responses to environmental change employed by Indigenous peoples, are constrained or facilitated by the broader water governance context.
+Her dissertation research builded on existing partnerships with the Yukon River Inter-tribal Watershed Council – a grassroots Indigenous organization comprised of 70 Alaska Native and Canadian First Nations (partner since 2010).

 Nicole is both a Vanier and Killam scholar.
 She is also a member of the Program on Water Governance.
 Prior to coming to UBC, she completed her Master’s of Science in Natural Resources at Cornell University.
 Her MS research examined the impacts of climate change on the subsistence livelihoods of the Koyukon Athapaskan people of Ruby, Alaska.
 She also holds a BA in Development Studies from the University of Calgary.